sypierre/gml-2/README.md

 Contact: shuyu.dong at telecom-paristech dot fr

-Directories included in the toolbox
+Directories included in this project
 -----------------------------------

 `dbs/`   - a directory that contains databases output by feature_extraction.